CartValderama/classic-portfolio/README.md

 # Classic Portfolio

-**A hybrid web experience** that adapts seamlessly from a fully interactive _Windows 95-style desktop_ on larger screens to a _Samsung Glaxy Ace-inspired_ interface on mobile.
+**A hybrid web experience** that adapts from a fully interactive _Windows 95-style desktop_ on larger screens to a _Samsung Glaxy Ace-inspired_ interface on mobile.

 ## 🌟 Key Features